HonkingGoose/restaurant/README.md

 ## Warning:

-This project is currently not functional, the dev-dependency `request` is no longer maintained.
-The code will need a rewrite for this project to be functional again.
-I do not recommend using this code as-is.
+This project is currently **not working** because the dev-dependency `request` is no longer maintained.
+The code will need to be fixed for this project to work again.
+I do **not recommend** using this code as-is.

+## Where to find the latest release?

+The latest release will always be found on the `release/<highest number>` branch.

+## Where can I find the code as it was at the end of the learning track?

+This code is on the `release/1` branch.

+## What workflow must be used?

+We use this workflow:

+- Use feature branches for all new features and bug fixes.
+- Merge feature branches into `master` using pull requests.
+- Keep a high quality, up-to-date `master` branch.

+A new release will go on the `release/` branch.
+The release number must be incremented by 1.

+Bug fixes/hotfixes made to a `release` that are also needed in `master` must be cherry picked from that `release` on a new feature branch from `master`.
+The `release` branch is **never** merged back into `master`.

 ## Pre-requisites

-- MySQL is installed, and you have a root account for MySQL.
+- MySQL with root access.
-- NodeJS and NPM are installed.
+- NodeJS and NPM.
-- VSCode/Atom with ESLint plugin installed.
+- VSCode/Atom with ESLint plugin.

 ## How to get started:

-- `$ git clone` this repo.
+- `$ git clone` this repository.
 - `$ npm install`
-- Create database by importing the MySQL dump:
+- Create the database by importing the MySQL dump:
 `$ mysql -u root -p <./files/database_setup.sql`

 ## Running the controller: